 As you might imagine, this project is the most complex and time-consuming on our list.
 Break it down into steps like in this shed tutorial.
 Trust the process.
 There’s nothing here you can’t handle, and you’ll be proud and pleased with the result.

-By the way, if you’d rather take on something smaller and work your way up to this cool woodworking project, building a dog house or a playhouse is another big money-saving outdoor project with many similar steps.
+By the way, if you’re just getting into woodworking you should probably take on something smaller and work your way up to this cool woodworking project, building a dog house or a playhouse is another big money-saving outdoor project with many similar steps.

 What You’ll Need to Do These Projects